Movies With Chris Wasser - RTÉ 2FM

 0 Comments

-Going to the cinema this week, but don’t know what to see?
+Are you going to the cinema this week but don’t know what to see?

-Our movie buff, Chris Wasser joined us on the show today and gave us the low-down on ‘Goodbye Christopher Robin’ and ‘Home Again’.
+Chris Wasser joined Eoghan today, to chat about ‘Blade Runner 2049’, which opens in Irish cinemas tomorrow.